-Women live longer than men, so they need more money for retirement.
-At the same time, they’re more likely to opt out of the workforce or have interruptions to their careers, meaning they earn less over their lifetimes.
-So it’s no surprise that women often fall behind on saving for retirement.
+Women live longer than men, so we need more money for retirement.
+At the same time, we’re more likely to opt out of the workforce or have interruptions to our careers, meaning we earn less over our lifetimes.
+So it’s no surprise that we women often fall behind on saving for retirement.

 “They need more money, but they’re in a situation where they’ll save less,” says Cindy Hounsell, president of the Women’s Institute For A Secure Retirement, a nonprofit focusing on the long-term financial health of women.
 If you’ve fallen behind on savings for retirement — or just need to get started — here’s how to make up for lost time.

 Many women are intimidated by the retirement savings process and delay starting until we’re on better financial ground.
 But the better option is get started immediately.